jangsooyoung/sftp/README.md

-sftp : slow sftp commands with speed control for slow shared network
+sftp : slow sftp commands with speed control for slow shared network  <br>
 # sftp
- slow sftp commands with speed control for slow shared network k<br>
+ slow sftp commands with speed control for slow shared network  <br>
+ Prevent network monopoly of sftp operations <br>
 <br>
 This sftp is an application using jcraft.<br>
 The directory under com is the unpacked file to create the jar file.<br>